uchicago-mscapp-projects/public-data-portal/docs/git-usage.md

 This is also true if you need to work on two things at once, but hopefully we can avoid that.

+## pre-commit

+We are using [pre-commit](https://pre-commit.com) to keep the code tidy as we go you can use it in one of two ways:

+1. `uvx pre-commit install` will ensure that the pre-commit checks run *before* every commit you make, this can be a bit annoying at first, but will ensure you never commit non-linting code.

+2. You can instead run `uvx pre-commit run -a` to check all files, this is also useful to clean up a PR.

+`ruff` can fix many things, but sometimes you'll need to manually edit & recommit files to fix more complex linting issues.

+(`uvx` is installed with `uv` and meant for running dev tools like this separate from any given project config, let me know if you have issues running it)

 ## Code Review

 1. Read through the code once to get a general understanding of what it does.